 Dr. Jones-Born is a licensed naturopathic doctor (ND) in California.
 She completed a 1-year primary care residency through the Bastyr University residency program specializing in Ayruveda and Naturopathic medicine.
-Dr. Jones-Born is also a senior nutrition consultant with A Place For Mom.
+Dr. Jones-Born has also served as a senior nutrition consultant with A Place For Mom and has worked in the nutraceutical industry in a variety of roles.
 Dr. Lindsay Jones-Born and her husband, previously practiced in Seattle, WA, Avon, CT and Alameda, CA.

-Growing up in Seattle, she received her doctorate from Bastyr University and a BA in Dance and BA in Psychology from the University of Washington.
+Dr. Jones-Born received her doctorate from Bastyr University (Seattle) and a BA in Dance and BA in Psychology from the University of Washington.
 Prior to pursuing her naturopathic medical degree, she was a certified EMT, Orangutan Unit Keeper Aid at the Woodland Park Zoo and worked for the University of Washington Athletic Department.

 While at Bastyr University she gained experience in other areas of medicine through her work as a Phlebotomist in Laboratory Medicine at the University of Washington Medical Center (giving her experience with caring for extreme patient cases), Experimental Histopathology at Fred Hutchinson Cancer Research Center (helped to create tissue sample slides for pathologists and cancer research), as a research assistant for Alan R. Gaby, MD (providing peer-reviewed journal articles for medical writing) and by precepting over 210 hours with other healthcare providers including MD’s, ND’s, PhD’s and ARNP’s.